Galilee (novel): Plot summary

 The novel begins with an introduction to the manor of L'Enfant where Cesaria lives along with three of her children, Marietta, Zabrina and Luman.
 Also living there is Edmund Maddox, the son of Nicodemus and a human woman.
 Maddox had been crippled in an accident many years before which also resulted in the death of Nicodemus and Maddox's wife, Chiyojo.
 Maddox decides to write a book telling of the conflict between the Gearys and the Barbarossas and when brought to a dome at the top of L'Enfant is provided back the usage of his legs along with new knowledge that enables him to tell the story.
-Throughout the novel we are told various stories involving Maddox and his half-siblings.
+Throughout the novel the reader is told various stories involving Maddox and his half-siblings.

 The story initially begins with the baptism of Galilee and how a witness named Zelim became a prophet and eventually a spirit bound to Cesaria.
 In the present day, Maddox tells the story of how Rachel Pallenberg met Mitchell Geary and married him.
 The Geary family is led by Mitchell's grandfather Cadmus, who while aged came back into power over the family after the mysterious murder of Mitchell's father George.
 Things are initially happy for Rachel, and she befriends much of the fellow women in the Geary family including Margie, wife to Mitchell's older brother Garrison.
 However, after a couple of years of marriage being married to Michell loses its luster.
 Things appear to be improving when Rachel becomes pregnant, but she suffers from a miscarriage and is told she can't have any more children.
 She decides that she wants to leave Mitchell and tells him so after a visit to her hometown in Ohio.
 The two of them decide to wait a few weeks before making a final decision.

 Margie tells Rachel of a house in Hawaii that is specifically meant for the usage of the Geary women.
 Rachel heads there and encounters a man named Niolopua, and sees Galilee arrive on his boat, the Samarkand.
 Galilee tells Rachel a story of a water god and later brings her on his boat.
 The two fall in love, but fight after Rachel receives a message about Margie being murdered by Garrison.
 Rachel returns to the U.S. while Galilee decides to kill himself by heading out on the Samarkand without supplies and leaving himself to the elements.
 Upon her return to the U.S., Rachel meets Danny, a former lover of Margie's and agrees to take back some letters and pictures of his that were left in Margie's apartment.
 There, she also finds a diary written by a man named Charles Holt from the Civil War.